NoRule Book Banner

 The expectation was simple.
 The girl would agree to the marriage.
 The family would avoid public shame.
 The man would escape punishment.
 Society would quietly move on.

+That was how the system worked.
 And almost everyone expected Franca Viola to cooperate with it.

 Today, refusing seems obvious.
 But in 1960s Sicily, her decision carried enormous risk.
 A woman who rejected rehabilitating marriage could face social isolation, humiliation, and hostility toward her family.
 Honor culture did not merely punish individuals.
 It punished entire households.